ABOUT US

 The Damon House (1813) was built by master builder and architect Isaac Damon as his own residence.
 He came to Northampton in the spring of 1811 to work on the fourth Northampton meetinghouse on Main Street.
 When his first wife died, he married a local woman, Sophia Strong; they raised eight children in this house.
 Damon sustained a long career as a builder of public buildings and bridges in Northampton, western Massachusetts, and beyond.

 The Damon House contains Historic Northampton’s administrative offices and collections storage.
-A modern addition, the Damon Education Center, was built in 1985-1986 by students at Smith Vocational School in Northampton.
-It houses an exhibition gallery and space for public talks and film screenings.
-Click here to learn about our current exhibition.
+A modern addition, the Damon Education Center, was built in 1985-1986 as a project of the Smith Vocational School in Northampton.
+The public gallery was remodeled in 1999 and again in 2019.
+It houses an exhibition gallery and a space for public talks and film screenings.

 The Parsons House (58 Bridge Street)

 Next door is the Parsons House (1719).
 The earliest section of the house was originally built as the home of Nathaniel Parsons, a grandson of Cornet Joseph and Mary Bliss Parsons.
 In the late 18th and early 19th centuries, the original four-room house was expanded and its interior entirely remodeled.
-A study by architectural conservators found that the house preserves these building and remodeling changes to an unusual degree.
-It is currently closed to the public pending a historic structures examination.
+It is currently closed to the public for a historic structures examination.

 The Shepherd House (66 Bridge Street)

-The Shepherd House (1796) contains the offices of Mass Humanities, the state-based affiliate of the National Endowment for the Humanities.
-The house is believed to have been built in 1796-99, soon after Seth Russell purchased a portion of the neighboring Parsons property.
+The Shepherd House (1796) is believed to have been built in 1796-99, soon after Seth Russell purchased a portion of the neighboring Parsons property.
 In 1856, the house was purchased by Susan Munroe Shepherd in her own name.
 She lived there with her husband, Henry Shepherd and son, Thomas Munroe Shepherd.
 In 1914, Thomas married Edith Carpenter.
 When he died nine years later in 1923, he left his property toward the formation of a historical museum.
 Edith Carpenter Shepherd outlived her husband by 46 years and in the 1940s convinced both her neighbors - Anne Catherine Bliss, co-owner of the Parsons House and Jane Damon Smith, owner of the Damon House - to donate their houses to the society.

-The Shepherd Barn was moved to this site by 1853 and used as a barn.
+The Shepherd Barn (66 Bridge Street rear) was moved to this site by 1853 and converted to use as a barn.
 Timber framer Jack Sobon suggests the structure may have originally been built as a warehouse c.
-1805 and later moved to this location.
-The barn was recently renovated and will re-open in 2023 as a performance and exhibition space.
+1805 at a yet unknown location.
+The barn was recently renovated and will re-opened in 2023 as a performance space.

 In 2001, the Parsons, Shepherd, and Damon houses were added to the National Register of Historic Places.